Kenyon-CS/PrimeFacStart/README.md

 # PrimeFacStart
-Start code for a prime factorizatiopn program in C++
+Start code for a prime factorization program in C++